The city of Bologna is the perfect base for discovering many of the incredible food experiences in Emilia-Romagna, Italy.

 While the meat and tomato sauce known as Bolognese hails from the region, Italians don't pair it with spaghetti, probably because the pasta's shape doesn't allow it to hold the sauce.

-Typically, you'll find Bolognese sauce served with tagliatelle, a long, flat ribbon of pasta which also has its origins in Emilia-Romagna.
+Typically, you'll find Bolognese sauce served with tagliatelle, a long, flat ribbon of pasta that also has its origins in Emilia-Romagna.

 7. Green Lasagna with Spinach Pasta